The low-down on apprenticeships

 This article was last updated 31 January 2020.

-If you’ve just finished your GCSEs and are keen to get into the world of work, you might consider applying for an apprenticeship.
+If you’re finishing school or college soon and are keen to get into the world of work, you might consider applying for an apprenticeship.

 What is an apprenticeship?